Craig J. Spence

-Craig J. Spence (October 25, 1940 – November 10, 1989) was an American journalist, lobbyist, and socialite who committed suicide in 1989 in the wake of a Washington Times exposé reporting on his involvement in a prostitution ring and in blackmail.
+Craig J. Spence (October 25, 1940 – November 10, 1989) was an American journalist, a Republican lobbyist, socialite and child sex trafficker who committed suicide in 1989 in the wake of a Washington Times exposé reporting on his involvement in a prostitution ring and in blackmail.

 Background

 Spence attended Syracuse University and began his journalism career working for WCBS in New York City.
 He would eventually become a correspondent for ABC News.
 During the Vietnam War, he covered Southeast Asia, but in 1969 he was banned by the government from reporting in Vietnam after which ABC relocated him to Tokyo.
 There he also found work as a freelance reporter and as a stringer for Britain's Daily Mail.
 Spence spent about a decade in Tokyo during which he made prominent connections at a time of great economic growth.
 He began doing public relations consulting for the government-supported Japan External Trade Organization and Japanese corporations.

 Spence arrived in Washington D.C. in the late 70s and soon become a fixture of Washington high society leading to a 1982 feature in the New York Times which remarked that Spence's "personal phone book and party guest lists constitute a Who's Who in Congress, Government and journalism."
 Guests at Spence's lavish parties were known to include William Safire, John N. Mitchell, Phyllis Schlafly, James Lilley, Alfred M. Gray, Joseph diGenova, and Roy Cohn.

 In January 1985, Spence registered with the U.S. State Department as a foreign agent for Japan and began lobbying for Japanese interests.
 Throughout the 1980s, Spence built a reputation as an influential lobbyist who represented many Japanese concerns and established close friendships with a number of leading Japanese politicians, including Motoo Shiina, considered by Tokyo analysts to be an inside favorite to replace scandal-plagued Sōsuke Uno as prime minister.

 Spence was close friends with journalist Liz Trotta, who wrote extensively about Spence in her memoirs.
 The two met in 1966 at Leonard Bernstein's home and the two later found themselves working as war correspondents during the Vietnam War.
 Trotta later recalled the various personalities she would see at his Washington D.C. parties including Ted Koppel, William Casey, and Eric Sevareid.
 Trotta also recalled going on one of Spence's midnight tours of the White House, which would later gain extensive media coverage.